Do you know how to deal with difficult family members? Perhaps you have a family estrangement.

-This book lists actionable steps to resolve family conflict, whether you are the parent or the child.
+This book lists actionable steps that show you how to deal with difficult family members, whether you are the parent or the child.
 These ideas will help you work toward forgiveness and change the way you feel about your family members even if there is never complete restoration.

 The steps are not easy, but they work.
-No matter where you are in the process, whether you have difficult family relationships or are experiencing a complete family break, you can move to a better place than where you are right now.
+It doesn’t matter if you just want to learn how to deal with difficult family members or you are experiencing a complete family break, you can move to a better place than where you are right now.

 I would like to add that although you may be going through a difficult family situation and are physically and emotionally sick, you should recognize that good medical advice should be sought.
 This book is not intended and should not be construed as a substitute for medical care.

 I pray my words will give you hope for your own situation and help you know you are not alone.
 There are a lot of other people just like you who have family issues.
 They just don’t talk about it.

 I want my story to help you see there is a way out of your pain.
-God can use your brokenness for His glory if you will let Him.
+God can use your brokenness for His glory if you will let Him show you how to deal with difficult family members.

 Chapter 1 Sick of It All